Overview ↑ Back to top

-If you’re only using the open-source WooCommerce software, you don’t have to worry about these guidelines.
+If you’re only using the open-source WooCommerce software (the free core Plugin), you don’t have to worry about these guidelines.
 Because WooCommerce is open-source software, we don’t limit its use unless other Automattic (the company behind WooCommerce) services are involved.

-These guidelines apply to store owners who’d like to use other services offered by Automattic like Jetpack, WooCommerce Shipping, or WooCommerce Tax to sell cannabidiol (CBD) and other hemp-derived products online.
+These guidelines apply to store owners who’d like to use other services offered by Automattic like Jetpack, the WooCommerce Mobile App, WooCommerce Shipping, or WooCommerce Tax to sell cannabidiol (CBD) and other hemp-derived products online.

 Products covered ↑ Back to top